kitodo/kitodo-presentation/Documentation/Features/MediaPlayer/Developers.rst

 ``class ShakaFrontend`` encapsulates the visible part of the player UI.
 It is based upon Shaka Player UI, configuring it and replacing, for example, the seek bar with a custom one (``FlatSeekBar``).

+``ShakaFrontend`` implements the interface ``dlf.media.PlayerFrontend``, which I originally introduced when planning to write a separate frontend class for the audio player.
+This plan got dropped, and instead the frontend distinguishes between video and audio mode.
+Still, the interface is kept to help make sure the frontend handling isn't too reliant on Shaka internals.

 SlubMediaPlayer
 ---------------